 Less popular and quieter than its neighbors to the south, Zadar surprises.
 Boasting an interesting mix of Roman and Venetian history and architecture, its Old Town sits on a rectangular peninsula jutting out into the Adriatic Sea.
 Its wealth of culture and history, combined with a vibrant nightlife and wonderful atmosphere, is quite remarkable.

-Zadar is a place that simply deserves a visit.
-It’s much less crowded than Dubrovnik or Split, yet offers attractions that are pretty similar.
+Zadar is a place that deserves a visit.
+It’s much less crowded than Dubrovnik or Split, yet it offers pretty similar attractions.
 Don’t just treat Zadar as an afternoon stopping point on a road trip along the coast, though.
 No, Zadar deserves two full days.
 You really don’t want to rush this town.
 Not to mention, Zadar is a great point to continue your exploration of Croatia from!

 2 Days In Zadar – Day 1

 Spend the entire first day of your 48 hours in Zadar exploring the Old Town, which is where all the action takes place.
 It’s the location of all the town’s historic and modern attractions to speak of, also featuring numerous great bars, restaurants, and cafés.

-Cut across the Old Town for a visit to Zadar’s open-air market, which is one of the best and biggest in Dalmatia.
+Cut across the Old Town for a visit to Zadar’s open-air market, one of the best and biggest in Dalmatia.
 It’s a great place to buy picnic ingredients.
 The vendors sell all kinds of food products, from honey and olive oils to Croatian cured meats, sheep and other cheeses, and fresh fish.

 With your picnic ingredients, head to Queen Jelena Madijevka Park.
 Dating from 1829, this is the oldest public park in Croatia and still a popular outdoor hangout.
 Spend a couple of hours relaxing in the park before heading back into town for an aperitif and dinner.